VISIT

 It’s not unusual this time of year to see a CERES Nursery horticulturalist gesticulating wildly in the tomato section, trying to convey a sense of JUST HOW BIG a particular variety will grow, while a queue of customers look on wide-eyed and captivated!
 We thought we’d make it easy for you and post some advice for tomato growing in stages.
 Over the spring and summer, we’ll release posts timed with where you might be up to with your tomato plants, from sowing to staking to pruning to harvesting.
 To kick it all off here is some info about tomato varieties and what you should consider when choosing which ones to grow.

 Whether you are starting from seed or choosing seedlings the range of different tomato plants can be a little overwhelming.
 I like to try at least one new variety every year, as well as growing some tried-and-true faves.
 It’s great to get a range of colours and sizes of fruit if you can, that way you can dazzle your friends with your heirloom tomato bruschettas all summer.
+There are some questions you can ask yourself to help you narrow your choices:

 Have a think about what you will use your tomatoes for before choosing them.
 Do you make a lot of salads or are you looking to sauce and bottle?
 Maybe you have some foraging children that would enjoy eating sweet little cherry tomatoes straight from the plant, still warm from the sun.